 Prepare roasted vegetables:

 - Combine zucchini, grape tomatoes, and poblano on a baking sheet.
 Drizzle with olive oil and sprinkle with salt; mix to coat.

 - Roast vegetables for 15 minutes, then flip and continue cooking until browned and tender, about 10 minutes more.

 - Remove veggies from oven and transfer poblano to a ziplock bag; let rest until cool enough to handle.

 - Use a knife to scrape skin off poblano pepper, then remove stem and seeds.
 Chop pepper and set aside with roasted veggies.

 - While veggies are roasting, heat olive oil over medium heat in a large pot.

 - Add garlic, chili powder, cumin, oregano, and salt to onion; cook until fragrant, about 30 seconds to 1 minute, stirring constantly.

-- Reduce heat and simmer until quinoa is tender, about 25 - 30 minutes.
+- Reduce heat and simmer until quinoa is tender, about 25 to 30 minutes.

-- Serve chili with your choice of toppings.
+- Serve chili hot with your favorite toppings.
 Enjoy!